janbjorge/pgqueuer/docs/benchmark.md

 # Benchmark

-pgqueuer underwent benchmark testing to evaluate its performance across varying job volumes and concurrency levels.
+PGQueuer underwent benchmark testing to evaluate its performance across varying job volumes and concurrency levels.

 ## Key Observations:
-- **Consistency**: pgqueuer maintains consistent throughput across different job counts.
+- **Consistency**: PGQueuer maintains consistent throughput across different job counts.
 - **Performance**: The highest throughput observed was at ~6,4k jobs per second.
 - **Scalability**: Performance increases with concurrency.

 ## Benchmarking Tool

-pgqueuer includes a built-in benchmarking tool to help you assess performance in your environment.
+PGQueuer includes a built-in benchmarking tool to help you assess performance in your environment.
 You can customize various parameters such as timer duration, number of workers, and batch sizes for enqueueing and dequeueing.

 ## Running the Benchmark